-Findings in the Qbase Context Charity Benchmarking report, which exists to help charities benchmark supporter recruitment values and retention rates, also showed that retention rates through direct mail were lower than other channels at just 42 per cent, due to the trend for charities investing less in these programmes.
+Findings in the Qbase Context Charity Benchmarking report, which exists to help charities benchmark supporter recruitment values and retention rates, went further.
+It also shows that retention rates through direct mail were lower than other channels at just 42 per cent.
+In short, this is due to the trend for charities investing less in these programmes.

 The Qbase Context report, a leading, unique charity database benchmarking project also highlighted an emerging trend, whereby numbers of lapsing supporters (5%) are outweighing new supporters (3%).